duokobia/wingman-dashboard/README.md

 ## Acknowledgments

-- Thanks to the wingman team for giving me an opportunity to showcase my frontend development skills as a developer.
-Also to the creators of React, TypeScript, Tailwind CSS, and all other libraries used in this project, I say thank you.
+- I extend my deepest thanks to the Wingman team for affording me this opportunity to demonstrate my frontend development capabilities.
+I would also like to acknowledge the creators of React, TypeScript, Tailwind CSS, and the other libraries that were instrumental in the successful completion of this project.